oracle-samples/oracle-functions-samples/oci-list-instances-java/README.md

 ## Create or Update IAM Policies

-Create a new policy that allows the dynamic group to inspect `instance-family` in the functions related compartment.
+Create a new policy that allows the dynamic group to `inspect instances` in the functions related compartment.

 ![user input icon](../images/userinput.png)